 Los Angeles: Readings and Recommendations

 After years of wrongly dismissing Los Angeles as a temple of narcissism with a tragic lack of public transportation, I’ve recently been romanced by the place in a big way.
 Newer highlights like the Broad Museum, the Arts District, and even a subway system have given the city some deeper, sharper edges, remaking it as a mecca not only of the entertainment industry, but for the arts, design, fashion, and increasingly, literature.
 All this while maintaining its rambling ways: LA could perhaps be best described not as a city but a sprawling collection of distinct neighborhoods, each one best taken in on its own terms.
-I’m lucky to team up with Ruby S. Nichols, an LA local and proprietor of Almanac of Style, a site showcasing designers and makers in different locales that I’ve long admired, in presenting this Los Angeles guide. -ss
+I’m lucky to team up with Ruby S. Nichols, an LA local and proprietor of Almanac of Style, in presenting this Los Angeles guide.
+AoS is a site showcasing designers and makers in different locales that I’ve long admired–she just launched its East LA collection, and it’s somethin’ special. -ss

 Words by Ruby S. Nichols and Sarah Stodola.
 Photos by Sarah Stodola.